 Don’t Be Fooled By What You See on TV

 If you have looked for information about how to handle yourself in a pitch meeting, you know that there isn’t that much available.
 Episodes of Entourage.
 The opening scene from The Player.
-A bunch of pitch meeting parody videos on YouTube like this, this and this.
+Pitch meeting parody videos on YouTube such as this, this and this.

 You see the pitchers acting slick and sales-y.
 Pumping up the people who are listening.
 Using insider lingo like “This is really high concept.
 We’ve had lots of interest.
 Tom Cruise was attached….”